tcstewart95/step_counter/README.md

 # step_counter

-Flutter plugin.
-Pedometer in ObjC and Java.
+Flutter plugin that acts as a Pedometer in ObjC and Java using HealthKit and the Google Fitness Store.

 ## Usage
 To use this plugin, add `step_counter` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ## Getting Started
 #### Android